Our Consciousness Journey

 We have stopped listening to nature.
 And this is the biggest problem that humanity is facing.
 Our inability to understand nature has led to a state where human civilization is facing extinction because of the way we are damaging nature and destroying the environment without owning the truth—we are the environment.
 It’s time to return to the natural understanding, to the innate intelligence of the entire world, not just of the baby that’s born.
 The entire world, the entire biosphere, is an intelligent system.
 And right now, the least intelligent unit appears to be the human, but we’re being forced to look at life in a different way.

-In Pathways, we recognize that our adult consciousness is the soil our children spring forth from and flourish.
+In Kindred, we recognize that our adult consciousness is the soil our children spring forth from and flourish.
 And as Edgar Mitchell found, it is in the questioning of our own beliefs that we find the trailhead for our pathways to family wellness.
 As Cultural Creative families—exploring our worldviews, bringing forth the vision of wholeness within ourselves, mindfully caring for our children, and aware that our daily choices matter because we are participating in a connected and conscious world—we find empowerment naturally, and model this understanding for ourselves, our communities and for the next generation.

 From our readers and staff, thank you, Captain Edgar Mitchell, for your courageous choice to begin an epic, inner space adventure.
 And thank you, IONS, for 40 years of frontier science insights you have and will continue to contribute toward our global family’s expanding awareness of our innate intelligence, our collective consciousness and our exciting capacity for change.

 This article first appeared on the cover of Pathways to Family Wellness Magazine in spring 2013 in honor of IONS’ 40th anniversary.
 At the time, Lisa Reagan served as both Kindred’s editor and Pathways’ associate editor.